Mathy includes a framework for building reinforcement learning environments that transform math expressions using a set of user-defined actions.

 - take an action and update state

-Because algebra problems are only a tiny sliver of what can be represented using math expression trees, Mathy has customization points to allow altering or creating entirely new environments with little effort.
+Because algebra problems represent only a tiny sliver of the uses for math expression trees, Mathy has customization points to alter or create entirely new environments with little effort.

 Generating a new problem type while subclassing a base environment is probably the simplest way to create a custom challenge for the agent.

-Build your own tree transformation actions and use them with the built-in agents:
+Build your tree transformation actions and use them with the built-in agents:

 Custom Win Conditions¶

-Environments can implement their own logic for win conditions, or inherit them from a base class:
+Environments can implement custom logic for win conditions or inherit them from a base class:

 Custom Timestep Rewards¶

-"""Environment with user-defined rewards per-timestep based on the rule that was applied by the agent.""" from typing import List, Type from mathy import MathyEnv, MathyEnvState from mathy_core import BaseRule, rules class CustomTimestepRewards(MathyEnv): def get_rewarding_actions(self, state: MathyEnvState) -> List[Type[BaseRule]]: return [rules.AssociativeSwapRule] def get_penalizing_actions(self, state: MathyEnvState) -> List[Type[BaseRule]]: return [rules.CommutativeSwapRule] env = CustomTimestepRewards() problem = "4x + y + 2x" expression = env.parser.parse(problem) state = MathyEnvState(problem=problem) _, transition, _ = env.get_next_state( state, env.random_action(expression, rules.AssociativeSwapRule), ) # Expect positive reward assert transition.reward > 0.0 _, transition, _ = env.get_next_state( state, env.random_action(expression, rules.CommutativeSwapRule), ) # Expect neagative reward assert transition.reward < 0.0
+"""Environment with user-defined rewards per-timestep based on the rule that was applied by the agent.""" from typing import List, Type from mathy_core import BaseRule, rules from mathy_envs import MathyEnv, MathyEnvState class CustomTimestepRewards(MathyEnv): def get_rewarding_actions(self, state: MathyEnvState) -> List[Type[BaseRule]]: return [rules.AssociativeSwapRule] def get_penalizing_actions(self, state: MathyEnvState) -> List[Type[BaseRule]]: return [rules.CommutativeSwapRule] env = CustomTimestepRewards() problem = "4x + y + 2x" expression = env.parser.parse(problem) state = MathyEnvState(problem=problem) action = env.random_action(expression, rules.AssociativeSwapRule) _, transition, _ = env.get_next_state(state, action,) # Expect positive reward assert transition.reward > 0.0 _, transition, _ = env.get_next_state( state, env.random_action(expression, rules.CommutativeSwapRule), ) # Expect neagative reward assert transition.reward < 0.0

 Custom Episode Rewards¶

-Mathy has basic support for alternative Reinforcement Learning libraries.
+Mathy has support for alternative Reinforcement Learning libraries.